 Each location has different hours, but I provided the hours for Crunch Fitness in Parsippany, NJ, to give you an idea of when the gym is open:

 |Monday||5 AM - 11 PM|

 To get the hours of operation for your local club, visit the Crunch Fitness locations page to search for the one closest to you.

 Who Does Crunch Fitness Cater To?

-Crunch Fitness is a good gym for CrossFitters.
-The HIIT/functional training area has rigs that have wallball targets, medicine balls, kettlebells, bumper plates, and rowers.
-With all of the equipment available in the functional training area, you can easily do a WOD there.
+I’d even recommend Crunch Fitness to CrossFitters.
+The HIIT/functional training area has rigs with wall ball targets, medicine balls, kettlebells, bumper plates, and rowers.
+You can easily do a metcon there.

-I wouldn’t recommend Crunch Fitness for beginners only because of the size of the gym and how much equipment there is.
-Someone who is new to fitness can easily get overwhelmed there.
+However, I wouldn’t recommend Crunch Fitness for beginners because of the size of the gym and how much equipment there is.
+Someone new to fitness can easily get overwhelmed there.

-I felt comfortable working out at Crunch.
+I felt comfortable working out there.
 Nobody bothered me, and I didn’t see anybody doing anything inappropriate.
-Most people were too busy watching TV on the cardio machines or staring at their phones in between sets while they were strength training.
+Most people were too busy watching TV on the cardio machines or staring at their phones in between sets as they were strength training.

-Crunch prides itself on creating a safe workout space for everyone, so if you ever run into someone who makes you feel uncomfortable, don’t be afraid to speak to a staff member.
+Crunch prides itself on creating a safe workout space for everyone.
+If someone makes you feel uncomfortable, don’t hesitate to speak to a staff member.